How to Reheat Zaidy’s Pastrami Using a Microwave

 How to Microwave Zaidy’s Pastrami – Steps

-1. Remove the pastrami from its vacuum-sealed pouch.
-Place slices on a microwave-safe plate.
+1. Remove the pastrami from its vacuum-sealed pouch and place slices on a microwave-safe plate

 A person placing a plate of Zaidy's pastrami slices into a microwave—an easy and fast method to heat up pastrami when you're short on time.